Gefjon: Ploughing, folk customs, parallels, and fertility

-A reoccurring theme in legend and folktale consists of a man or, more often, a woman who is challenged to gain as much land as can be traveled within a limited amount of time.
+A reoccurring theme in legend and folktale consists of a man or, more often, a woman who is challenged to gain as much land as can be travelled within a limited amount of time.
 This motif is attested by Livy around 1 CE, 5th century BCE Greek historian Herodotus, and in folktales from Northern Europe.
-In six tales from Jutland, Denmark and one from Germany a plough is used similarly as in Livy's account, though the conditions are often met by walking or riding.
+In six tales from Jutland, Denmark, and in one from Germany, a plough is used similarly as in Livy's account, though the conditions are often met by walking or riding.

 Hilda Ellis Davidson points out a tale from Iceland that features a female settler "whose husband had died on the voyage out, establishing her claim to a piece of land by driving a young heifer round it."
 Davidson notes that in Landnámabók, this is recorded as a recognized method for a woman to claim land, and the work further details that "she might not possess more than she could encircle in this way between sunrise and sunset on a spring day."
 Davidson comments that "this sounds like a ritual taking over of land rather than a legal requirement, like the custom of men lighting fires when taking new land, and it is possible that the women's custom was linked with the fertility goddess."
 In addition, Davidson notes that Zealand is the most fertile region of Denmark.

-Davidson further links folk customs recorded in the 19th century involving ploughs in Northern and Eastern Europe to practices involving Gefjon from the heathen period.
+Davidson further links folk customs recorded in the 19th century involving ploughs in northern and eastern Europe to practices involving Gefjon from the heathen period.
 Davidson points out that in eastern Europe, a custom is recorded in Russia where women with loosened hair and clad in white would assemble and drag a plough three times around their village during serious disease outbreaks.
-In Western Europe, yearly ploughing rituals occurring in England and Denmark in preparation for spring sowing which are, in eastern England, held on Plough Monday after the Christmas break.
+In western Europe, yearly ploughing rituals occurring in England and Denmark in preparation for spring sowing which are, in eastern England, held on Plough Monday after the Christmas break.
 Gangs of young men dragged round a plough, while taking various names.
 Davidson states that "Gefjon with her giant sons transformed into oxen seems a fitting patroness of ceremonies of this kind."